Joy0805/CS634_Final_Project/README.md

 - Define The convolution layer of the neural networks(keras.layers.Conv2D)
   - Keras.layers.Conv2D： This layer creates a convolution kernel that is convolved with the layer input to produce a tensor of outputs.
 If use_bias is True, a bias vector is created and added to the outputs.
 Finally, if activation is not None, it is applied to the outputs as well.
 When using this layer as the first layer in a model, provide the keyword argument input_shape (tuple of integers, does not include the batch axis), e.g. input_shape=(128, 128, 3) for 128x128 RGB pictures in data_format="channels_last".
   - filters: Integer, the dimensionality of the output space (i.e. the number of output filters in the convolution).
-The filters we used is “channles”, which is defined at next step named “creat network and compiler”.
+The filters we used is “channles”, which is defined at next step named “create network and compiler”.
   - kernel_size: An integer or tuple/list of 2 integers, specifying the height and width of the 2D convolution window.
-Can be a single integer to specify the same value for all spatial dimensions.
+It can be a single integer to specify the same value for all spatial dimensions.
   - padding: one of "valid" or "same" (case-insensitive).
 Note that "same" is slightly inconsistent across backends with strides != 1.
   - use_bias: Boolean, whether the layer uses a bias vector.